Sushruti/Sushruti_Santhanakrishnan-Portfolio/critique-by-design.md

 </script>

 ## References

-_List any references you used here._
+To help with creating the map - [MakeOverMonday](https://www.youtube.com/watch?v=bdFW6gnbBik&t=1693s)

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used ChatGPT  to help format the code to embed the map created on Tableau.